flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

   - This includes 'helper functions' to assist graphics-related tasks, such as dot product.
 - **Vertex Swizzling** (Rearrangement and/or duplication).

 In a nutshell, the vertex unit processes vertices by manipulating them in its registers.
 In other words, once the program is loaded, 16 read-only registers (called 'input registers') are initialised with the attributes of a vertex (each vector contains four components).
 Afterwards, the unit performs the set of operations (instructed by the program) using the input registers.
-Furthermore, 12 writable registers and up to 196 constants are provided to assists the computation.
+Furthermore, 12 writable registers and up to 196 constants are provided to assist the computation.
 Finally, the resulting vertex is stored in another block of 11 writable registers (each one limited to a specific purpose), which are passed on to the next stage.
 This process is repeated for every vertex received.

 #### Pixel {.tab}